Project-Sloth/ps-housing/README.md

 ![image](https://github.com/Byte-Labs-Project/bl-realtor/assets/82112471/fadc1cab-ceea-462a-8b37-f7fec10f415b)

 # Usage
-- Players can decorate their houses and apartments with a full selection of furniture and decorations (included a wide variety of custom housing props)
+- Players can decorate their houses and apartments with a full selection of furnite and decorations (included a wide variety of custom housing props)
 - Provides support for housing and apartments and is a full replacement for qb-apartments and qb-housing
   - When a player first spawns after enabling ps-housing, they will have to choose an apartment.
 Once they spawn in the stashitems from their previous qb-apartment will be migrated to their new apartment stash.
 - Allows players to purchase and list houses for sale through `bl-realtor` and the realtor job